-- theft or break-ins can be detected easily
+- theft or break-ins can be stopped, delayed and/or easily detected

-- the explosives are delivered to the purchaser
+- the explosives are delivered to the appropriate purchaser

-- information about explosives and their location, quantities, performance, transport routes and delivery arrangements is available only to authorised staff and their clients' organisation
+- information about explosives and their location, quantities, performance, transport routes and delivery arrangements is available only to authorised and appropriate personnel

 - suspicious incidents are reported to you, the police and the Explosives Inspectorate

 - all personnel in the chain of possession who have unsupervised access to the security-sensitive explosives are cleared for this and for the explosives associated with the purchase order and delivery.

 You must review your security plan every year, and whenever there is a change in the national counter-terrorism alert level or level of risk.